reflectivity/orsopy/docs/fileio_usage.rst

 .. code-block:: python
     data_source_info = DataSource(user, experiment, sample, measurment)

-It is not possible to write a .ort file without defining the columns present in the dataset, in this example we will have four columns of data, namely q, R, dR and dq (the final column is a description of the resolution function).
+It is not possible to write an `.ort` file without defining the columns present in the dataset, in this example we will have four columns of data, namely q, R, dR and dq (the final column is a description of the resolution function).
 Columns are defined as follows, using the :code:`orsopy.fileio.base.Column` and :code:`orsopy.fileio.base.ErrorColumn` class objects.

 .. code-block:: python